lalaithan/awesome-health/README.md

 ### Mental Health

+- [Mental Health Hackers](https://mentalhealthhackers.org) - A nonprofit organization striving to reach out to other hackers in the community to improve our mental health and learn to help our family and friends.

 ### Not Feeling Well

 - [Heart Palpitations in a Healthy Heart](http://www.heartmdinstitute.com/126-hmd-root/hmd-articles/494-worried-about-heart-palpitations#!kmt-start=10) - Explains what causes & how to lessen palpitations in a healthy heart.